 Pro V&V Test Plan TP v.
 01-02-VTZ-001-01.01 was utilized as the guiding document during test performance.
 During testing, minor system modifications, such as revised system documentation or software versions, may have been incorporated.
-This test report encompasses all aspects of testing (Phase 1 and Phase 2) and details the final versions of all technical documentation and system components and supersedes the approved test plan.
+This test report reflects Phase 1 testing completed and details the final versions of all technical documentation and system components and supersedes the approved test plan.